memosasoft/Wiki-Nerd/readme.txt

 DATA GATHERING WORKFLOW

 First the documents data must be spidered.
-I specifique wiki spider was developped to download and extract text from wekipedia.
+I specifique wiki spider was developed to download and extract text from wikipedia.

-The works is passed to text cleaner that simplifies the actual reading process.
-Then the program read and learns the textual information.
-It store it.
-Then the system can run in detection mode and read and identifie the subject of any text document.
-A copy of the html was saved for futher developement and smarter text extraction.
+The work is passed to a text cleaner that simplifies the actual reading process.
+Then the program reads and learns the textual information.
+It stores it.
+Then the system can run in detection mode and read and identify the subject of any text document.
+A copy of the html was saved for further development and smarter text extraction.

-The the learning program reads the coillected and cleaned docunent.
+The learning program reads the collected and cleaned document.

 LET THE NERD LEARN

-System read a document and is feeded a subject for the document from the spidee program.
+System reads a document and is feeded a subject for the document from the spider program.

 System stores high frequency keywords in relation to related subjects that are identified in the text.

-The data being used as many section and sub titles the main subject is related other relate subjects and the freqency of the keywords are related to this sections.
+The data being used as many sections and sub titles the main subject is related to other related subjects and the frequency of the keywords are related to these sections.

 Semantic network
-title - subtitle - kewords
+title - subtitle - keywords

-We store the title then the subtiltle and the keywords related.
+We store the title then the subtitle and the keywords related.
-Keyword frequency is used represented by weights.
+Keyword frequency is represented by weights.

 1,2 After the learning process

-The system read a text file and check memory for matches then it try to identify the text subject.
-It will also try to summurize the information and make relation with other subjects.
-The ability to identify a subject can then be used to search the internet automaticly for a user leaving autommating the search process for users and delivery automaticly content with high quality value.
+The system reads a text file and checks memory for matches then it tries to identify the text subject.
+It will also try to summarize the information and make relations with other subjects.
+The ability to identify a subject can then be used to search the internet automatically for a user leaving automating the search process for users and delivering automatically content with high quality value.

-Project objetives and application
+Project objectives and application

 1) Auto classification of text documents
 2) Auto evaluation of text documents
 3) Query generation and exploration
-4) Semantic netwoks with binary memory
+4) Semantic networks with binary memory
-5) Self-learning capabilitie
+5) Self-learning capability
 6) Search process automation

 TODO - needed for the project